SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

 In the example above,
 the value of ``multiplier`` is inserted into a string literal as ``\(multiplier)``.
-The actual value of ``multiplier`` is inserted into the string in place of this placeholder.
+This placeholder is replaced with the actual value of ``multiplier`` when the string interpolation is evaluated to create an actual string.

 The value of ``multiplier`` is also used as part of a larger expression later in the string.
 This expression calculates the value of ``Double(multiplier) * 2.5``,